indiainvestments/indiainvestments.github.io/content/en/index.md

 category: ""
 ---

+## ⚠️ ⚠️ Heads Up ⚠️ ⚠️

+[We've moved to Gitbook](https://indiainvestments.gitbook.io/content/), and this repo would remain stale for the foreseeable future.

+Going forward, most of the contribution would be coming into this repository: https://github.com/indiainvestments/content

+---

 India Investments is a place to discuss investments, insurance, finance, economy, and markets in India.
 This website is a collection of advice and information we have organized as a community.

 If you want to discuss anything on this website with other people, please check out: